anitaposch/learn-bitcoin/manuscript/700-Invest-in-Bitcoin.md

 ## Buying Bitcoin - Custodial
 In many cases, people's first interaction with cryptocurrencies is through custodial exchanges like Kraken, Coinbase, Binance, Bitpanda and Bitfinex just to name a few.

 They are called custodial because they possess the keys to your bitcoin.
-You get a wallet on their platform, but it's more like a bank account, leading to counter-party risks such as hacking, seizure or confiscation by governments.
+You do get a wallet on these platforms, but it's more like a bank account, leading to counter-party risks such as hacking, seizure or confiscation by governments.

-Trading on these exchanges is done off-chain, meaning transactions are not settled on the blockchain but are only managed inside the platform's databases.
+Trading on these exchanges is done off-chain, meaning that transactions are not settled on the blockchain but are only managed inside the platform's databases.
 This increases the speed of transactions, but at the same time leads to a lack of transparency and security.

-To get bitcoin in a custodial fashion, you need to open an account, comply with a KYC and AML registration process and then deposit fiat money into the platform's account.
+To acquire bitcoin in a custodial fashion, you need to open an account, comply with a KYC and AML registration process and then deposit fiat money into the platform's account.
 After your money's arrival you can trade it for bitcoin or other cryptocurrencies.

-As mentioned in Chapter 5 "The staircase to self-sovereignty", to mitigate the counter-party risks of custodial wallets you should either send your funds to your own wallet or skip these exchanges and go non-custodial immediately.
+As mentioned in Chapter 4 "The staircase to self-sovereignty", to mitigate the counter-party risks of custodial wallets you should either send your funds to your own wallet or skip these exchanges and go non-custodial immediately.

 ## Buying Bitcoin - Non-Custodial
 Holding bitcoin in a non-custodial (self-hosted) manner is the desired outcome.
 It makes your transactions uncensorable and provides maximal freedom over your funds.
 You can achieve this by buying bitcoin in the right place to begin with.